Posted On: August 7, 2025

 • Resources for Safety Training

-What is an OSHA Instructor or OSHA-Authorized Trainer?
+What Is an OSHA Instructor or OSHA-Authorized Trainer?

 As a federal agency, the Occupational Safety and Health Administration (OSHA) focuses on creating and enforcing workplace safety regulations.
 They require employers to provide workplace safety training but don't provide it to workers directly.